 Piran: Piran is a charming town on the Adriatic coast.
 It captivates with Venetian architecture and a Mediterranean atmosphere.

-Culinary Specialities: Try Slovenian dishes such as Potica (a traditional nut roll) and Kranjska Klobasa (a regional sausage).
+Culinary specialities: Try Slovenian dishes such as Potica (a traditional nut roll) and Kranjska Klobasa (a regional sausage).

-Festivals and Traditions: Slovenia is a winter sports paradise and particularly well known for the ski jumping hill in Planica.
+Festivals and traditions: Slovenia is a winter sports paradise and particularly well known for the ski jumping hill in Planica.
 The legendary ski flying event takes place here every year.

 To enter Slovenia, EU citizens need a valid national ID card or passport.